Check My Bill — See My Options →

 What happens if I can't afford my medical bill?

 If the hospital is nonprofit (most US hospitals are), they are legally required to have a financial assistance program.
 Patients below certain income thresholds cannot be charged more than Medicare/Medicaid rates.
-You must apply — the hospital will not offer this proactively — but you have the right to receive it.
+You must apply — the hospital will not offer this proactively.

 How long do I have to dispute a medical bill?

-Deadlines vary by law.
+Deadlines vary.
 For No Surprises Act disputes, generally up to 120 days after receiving the bill.
 For ACA insurance appeals, typically 180 days from denial.
-For FDCPA debt validation (if your bill is in collections), 30 days from first contact.
-Acting quickly matters.
+For FDCPA debt validation in collections, 30 days from first contact.